BackendStack21/http-lambda-proxy/README.md

 ## Supported response formats
 The following alternatives describe the supported response formats:
-- Ideally, your lambda function is implemented using the [serverless-http module](https://github.com/dougmoscrop/serverless-http)
+- Ideally, your lambda function is implemented using the [serverless-http module](https://github.com/dougmoscrop/serverless-http), so you can run fully featured Node.js REST/HTTP services as AWS Lambda funtions.
 - Your lambda respond using a JSON Payload with the following format:
   ```js
   {